The Hilbert Stack: Finite colimits of quasi-finite morphisms

-It remains to show that this isomorphism is topological (where we topologize the right side with the limit topology).
-A general fact here is that the topology on the right is the subspace topology of the product topology on $\cmpl{m'}_*\Orb_{c_{X,|V|}(Z')} \times \cmpl{m''}_*\Orb_{c_{X,|V|}(Z'')}$.
-Since $m'$, and $m''$ are all finite, considering the Artin-Rees Lemma \cite[Thm.\ 10.11]{MR0242802}, one concludes that this is an equivalent topology to the respective adic topologies, thus we have the topological isomorphism as required. \end{proof}
+It remains to show that this isomorphism is topological (where we endow the right side with the limit topology).
+A general fact here is that the topology on the right is the subspace topology of the product topology on $\prod_{i\in I} \cmpl{\phi_i}_*\Orb_{\fml{Z_i}}$.
+Since $\phi_i$ is finite, Krull's Theorem \cite[$0_{\mathrm{I}}$.7.3.2]{EGA} implies that the limit and adic topologies coincide.
+The result follows. \end{proof}